karsten-vermeulen-dev/Handmade-SDL/README.md

 # Handmade _SDL_

 _Handmade SDL_ is a humble **C++** game engine framework wrapped around the popular and cross-platform **Simple DirectMedia Layer** library.
 It was designed as a teaching tool, allowing students and aspiring game programmers to make simple 2D sprite-based games while learning intermediate and advanced C++ concepts.
 The engine can load images, render animations, play audio, display text, and handle basic collisions.
-This game engine currently only supports Windows 10.
-If you wish to use the engine in a MacOS or Linux environment, you will need to link the appropriate library files.
+It only supports Windows 10 but if you wish to use the engine in a MacOS or Linux environment, you will need to link the appropriate library files.
 If you're comfortable to build for Windows only, read on.

 # Building the source